return to Natural Dog Health Remedies

 Dog Colic

-Most commonly, dog colic is as a result of flatulence (trapped gas), usually associated with abdominal distention (bloat) and irritability.
-It can cause extreme discomfort in our pups, and is potentially life threatening in some serious cases if proper treatment is not given immediately.
+Colic is usually associated with abdominal distention (bloat) and irritability.
+It can cause extreme discomfort in puppies, and is potentially life threatening in some serious cases if proper treatment is not given immediately.

 Causes of Dog Colic